 You called forth creation, and enlivened every creature on land and sea.

-As day gives way to evening, we praise you for your manifold gifts.
+This day we praise you for your manifold gifts.

 May our daily care for your creation show reverence for your name,